 The following image shows the amount of sediment entering the Molonglo River Reserve before measures were in place.

-A new approach The Whitlam Water Quality Project sought to innovate how we control sediment and erosion at SLA, while always being open to new ways of working to reduce our impact.
+The Whitlam Water Quality Project sought to innovate how we control sediment and erosion at SLA, while always being open to new ways of working to reduce our impact.

 By engaging an independent auditor to continually visit Whitlam and review how the controls in place are working, we’re constantly improving how sediment and erosion are managed in Whitlam.